thebkv/bkv/exodus20.md

 > **“Speak thou with us, and we will hear: but let not God speak with us, lest we die.”**

-Moses tells them:
+Moses answers:

 > “Fear not: for God is come to prove you”

-so that:
+and says that God's fear is to remain before them:

-> “his fear may be before your faces, that ye sin not.”
+> “that ye sin not.”

-The encounter is meant to establish a lasting awareness of God's holiness and authority within the people.

-Then comes a striking physical image:
+Then the scene divides:

 > **“the people stood afar off, and Moses drew near unto the thick darkness where God was.”**

-Moses enters the darkness as mediator.

-The people have heard God's voice, but they now recognize their need for someone who can draw near and carry the Word back to them.

-This mediating structure will continue through Moses, the priesthood, the covenant, and the sanctuary, and ultimately finds its fulfillment in Jesus Christ, the mediator who brings His people to God.
+The people remain at a distance.

+Moses draws near.

+He will receive God's words and carry them to Israel.

+This mediating role continues through the covenant story.
+The New Testament later names Jesus Christ **“the mediator of the new covenant”** (Hebrews 12:24).
+In Christ, the movement announced in Exodus 19—God bringing a people unto Himself—reaches its fullest expression.

-### v22–23 — Do Not Manufacture What God Has Revealed
+### v22–23 — Do Not Replace the God Who Has Spoken

 The LORD reminds Israel:

 > **“Ye have seen that I have talked with you from heaven.”**

+They have heard the living God speak.

-Because God has spoken and revealed Himself, Israel is forbidden to make:
+They are therefore forbidden to make:

 > “gods of silver”